 To be eligible for NSF/REU grant support, you must be a U.S. citizen or permanent resident.

-No. To be eligible for NSF/REU grant support you must still be enrolled as an undergraduate during the summer of 2020.
-This excludes students who will be starting the undergraduate work in the fall of 2020, and those who received their undergraduate degree in spring of 2020.
-However, second semester seniors who will be completing their undergraduate degree in December 2020 or January 2021 are eligible.
+No. To be eligible for NSF/REU grant support you must still be enrolled as an undergraduate during the summer of 2021.
+This excludes students who will be starting college in the fall of 2021, and those who received their undergraduate degree in spring of 2021.
+However, second semester seniors who will be completing their undergraduate degree in December 2021 or January 2022 are eligible.

 We are asking for your institution's maximum GPA.
 Some schools run on a 4.0 scale, some on a 4.3 scale and others use a different scale.
 We use this to determine where your GPA falls within your institution's scale.